-Communicating Globally (Adobe eBook)
+Communicating Globally (eBook)

-International Real Estate Handbook (Adobe eReader)
+International Real Estate Handbook (eBook)

-Multicultural Manners (Adobe eReader)
+Multicultural Manners (eBook)

 Books, Video, Research Reports & More

-The Culturally Customized Web Site: Customizing Web Sites for the Global Marketplace, (Chicago, IL: Butterworth-Heinemann, 2005).
-HF 5548.5 N63
+The Culturally Customized Web Site: Customizing Web Sites for the Global Marketplace (Chicago, IL: Butterworth-Heinemann, 2005) HF 5548.5 N63

 Have an idea for a real estate topic?
 Send us your suggestions.